-HACCP actually is rocket science as it was developed in the US for NASA by the Pillsbury Dough Corporation, who manufactured the foods used by astronauts at that time.
+HACCP actually is rocket science as it was developed in the US for NASA by the Pillsbury Dough Corporation, who manufactured the foods used by astronauts.

 Since then this systematic approach to food safety has become the primary food safety control method adopted throughout the EU and much of the rest of the world.